Iridar/WOTCIridarManualLoadoutManager/WOTCIridarManualLoadoutManager/ReadMe.txt

 squad loadout items list (conflate by weapon category configurable in MCM)

-take num. utility slots into account when not equipping armor that grants the required extra slot cannot click on checkboxes in the items list?!
+take num. utility slots into account when not equipping armor that grants the required extra slot

 One day:
 PCS support